emberjs/rfcs/text/0000-default-workspace-settings.md

 ## Drawbacks

-This feature shouldn't touch other existing or planned features or existing apps.
+This feature shouldn't touch other existing or planned features, or existing apps.

 ## Alternatives